Blog – Posted on Monday, Mar 30

 “Chicka chicka boom boom, will there be enough room?”
 Designed to help kids recognize letters of the alphabet, this rhyming story recounts an ill-fated race up a coconut tree — with the contestants being none other than A, B, C and all the other letters themselves!

 30. The Gruffalo by Julia Donaldson and Axel Scheffler (ages 3-7)

 A mouse walks through the woods, which is already an adventure that’s fraught with danger.
 For the woods teems with predators, including a fox, an owl, and a snake — just to name a few of the creatures that would gladly see an unsuspecting mouse as a tasty snack.

 To escape their jaws, our brave protagonist invents a monstrous gruffalo, who he claims will come and protect him should any harm befall him.
 So what will happen when the mouse encounters a real gruffalo at the end of his journey?
-With 13 million copies sold over the world, The Gruffalo deserves a spot on every child’s bookshelf — not to mention it’s one of the few children’s books that has been developed into a play on Broadway!
+With 13 million copies sold over the world, The Gruffalo deserves a spot on every child’s bookshelf — not to mention it’s one of only a few popular childhood books that has been developed into a play on Broadway!

-31. The Little Engine That Could by Watty Piper (ages 3-7)
+31. The Little Engine That Could: 90th Anniversary Edition by Watty Piper and Dan Santat (ages 3-7)

 Oh boy!
 A long train must be tugged over a mountain, but the job might be more problematic than it seems.
 Bigger engines are refusing to pull the train and nothing’s getting done — until the task ultimately falls upon a little engine.
 And so our locomotive goes puffing up the mountain, repeating its signature phrase, “I think I can.”
 This is its classic story, one that teaches many a child about determination and defying expectations.